vstokstad/web/src/components/landing/Projects/Project/unseen.md

 engine: "Unreal Engine 4 / C++"

-role: "Lead Programmer, Systems, AI, ''Scan effect'' shader."
+role: "Lead Programmer, Systems, AI, scan shader."

 myWork: "I constructed the AI system for the 'Entity' as well as the scanning system including the scan shader and scanned objects custom render depth.
 I also did a 'pixel sort shader' for a 'distortion-of-reality'-effect when the